fjcarbajal/python_focus_group/README.md

 ranges.py: Ranges follow similar formatting to indexes, but be mindful of how indexes and ranges work.
 In general, the syntax is (first number in range, last number in range + 1, every Xth value)

 ## Session_09
+dictionaries.py: Dictionaries are a type of collection in Python set_types.py: Set types do not have an order, you can't use indexs, not as useful unlike lists booleans.py: Any logical operator or statement will produce a Boolean (True/False) output